ckahn/musical-ear-trainer/README.md

 The **MusicaEarTrainer** class is the main class and is a JFrame.
 It represents the entire program window and defines the Swing components you'll use to define the melody properties, start/stop/repeat the automatically played melody, etc. It also has a **Piano** object that contains the virtual piano that is added below the components.

 The MusicaEarTrainer object sends messages to the Piano object.
-In addition, the MusicaEarTrainer objects listens for property change events from Piano (e.g., Is an automatically played melody in progress?).
+In addition, it listens for property change events from Piano (e.g., Is an automatically played melody in progress?).
 These properties are represented by the **Modes** enumeration.

 The Piano class has instances of **MelodyMaker** and **MIDISynth**.
-The former generates melodies that will be automatically played and iterates through them for auto-playing and evaluating user input.
+The former generates melodies and iterates through them for auto-playing and evaluating user input.
 The latter is a simple class that generates the piano-like sounds you hear.

 ## Compiling/building/running

 This program is intended to be run as a standalone executable JAR file with the JVM 7.
+The JAR file is available [here](https://dl.dropboxusercontent.com/u/848790/MusicalEarTrainer.jar).